bear/python-twitter/README.rst

 Documentation
 =============

-View the last release API documentation at: https://dev.twitter.com/overview/documentation
+View the latest python-twitter documentation at https://python-twitter.readthedocs.org.
+You can view Twitter's API documentation at: https://dev.twitter.com/overview/documentation

 =====
 Using
 =====

 The library provides a Python wrapper around the Twitter API and the Twitter data model.
+To get started, check out the examples in the examples/ folder or read the documentation at https://python-twitter.readthedocs.org which contains information about getting your authentication keys from Twitter and using the library.

 ----
 Using with Django